Human rights in Liechtenstein: Rights related to asylum, refugee status, and citizenship

-The laws of Liechtenstein allow for the granting of asylum or refugee status, although none of the 88 asylum applications submitted between January and September 2010 was successful.
-Two 2010 reports by the UN Committee against Torture and the UNHCR said that the requirement that asylum seekers “under preventive expulsion” request a hearing within 24 hours was too short.
+The laws of Liechtenstein allow for the granting of asylum or refugee status, although none of the 88 asylum applications submitted between January and September 2010 were successful.
+Two 2010 reports by the UN Committee against Torture and the UNHCR said that the requirement that asylum seekers "under preventive expulsion" request a hearing within 24 hours was too short.
 A 2012 report by a committee of the UN's Office of the High Commissioner on Human Rights asked that the principality “consider amending the Asylum Law to provide for facilitated naturalization of refugees and stateless persons.”
-The same report recommended that Liechtenstein also “consider amending the Act on Facilitated Naturalization with a view to reducing the required period of residence for the acquisition of citizenship and consider introducing the right to appeal and legal review under the ordinary naturalization procedure subject to municipal popular votes.”
+The same report recommended that Liechtenstein also "consider amending the Act on Facilitated Naturalization with a view to reducing the required period of residence for the acquisition of citizenship and consider introducing the right to appeal and legal review under the ordinary naturalization procedure subject to municipal popular votes."

 Racial discrimination

 Discrimination on the basis of race or ethnicity is forbidden.
 In connection with its 2000 ratification of the 1965 International Convention on the Elimination of All Forms of Racial Discrimination, Liechtenstein tightened provisions in its legal code related to racial discrimination.
 Right-wing extremists have attacked foreigners, mainly Turks, from time to time.
 The head of a group of skinheads who threatened and injured a Turkish business owner in 2009 was fined 1000 Swiss francs.
 An arsonist who attacked a kebab shop in 2010 was sentenced to two and a half years in prison.
-A 2006 UNESCO report expressed concern about the persistence in Liechtenstein of “xenophobia and intolerance against persons of different ethnic origin or religion, particularly against Muslims and persons of Turkish origin.”
+A 2006 UNESCO report expressed concern about the persistence in Liechtenstein of "xenophobia and intolerance against persons of different ethnic origin or religion, particularly against Muslims and persons of Turkish origin."

 Women's rights and abortion

 Women's suffrage in Liechtenstein was introduced on 1 July 1984.
 The country was the last in Europe to introduce this right.

 Since January 1996, Liechtenstein has been a signatory of the 1979 Convention on the Elimination of All Forms of Discrimination against Women.
 Discrimination on the basis of gender is illegal.
 Rape, domestic violence, and sexual harassment are crimes.
 The government provides for a wide range of assistance to victims of domestic violence, and Frauenhaus, a women's shelter, provides shelter and counseling to women and children.
 The Equal Opportunity Office and Commission on Equality between Women and Men work to ensure equal rights.
-A 2012 report by a committee of the UN's Office of the High Commissioner for Human Rights asked Liechtenstein to “ensure that migrant women and other women in vulnerable situations, including those subjected to trafficking, domestic violence or who are divorced, are able to retain their residency status and socio-economic situation and are not subject to double discrimination.”
+A 2012 report by a committee of the UN's Office of the High Commissioner for Human Rights asked Liechtenstein to "ensure that migrant women and other women in vulnerable situations, including those subjected to trafficking, domestic violence or who are divorced, are able to retain their residency status and socio-economic situation and are not subject to double discrimination."

-Abortion in Liechtenstein is illegal in most circumstances.
-Medical doctors, the woman, or any other person involved in the abortion can be fined and imprisoned.
+Abortion in Liechtenstein is illegal in most circumstances: it is also an offence to give advice about procedures, and to inform people on how to travel abroad in order to access services.
+Medical doctors, the woman, or any other person involved in an abortion can be fined and imprisoned.